hashicorp/terraform-provider-aws/website/docs/d/lambda_code_signing_config.html.markdown

 * `allowed_publishers` - List of allowed publishers as signing profiles for this code signing configuration.
 * `config_id` - Unique identifier for the code signing configuration.
 * `description` - Code signing configuration description.
-* `last_modified` - The date and time that the code signing configuration was last modified.
+* `last_modified` - Date and time that the code signing configuration was last modified.
 * `policies` - List of code signing policies that control the validation failure action for signature mismatch or expiry.

 `allowed_publishers` is exported with the following attribute: